auth0/docs/articles/anomaly-detection/guides/customize-blocked-account-emails.md

 useCase: customize-anomaly-detection
 v2: true
 ---
-# Customize Blocked Accoumt Emails
+# Customize Blocked Account Emails

 When Auth0 sends an email to a user to notify them of the [breached password block action](/anomaly-detection/references/breached-password-detection-triggers-actions), the message contains a link to re-enable the origin of the request.

 ::: note
 Auth0 never blocks the user itself, just the attempts from the suspicious origin.